Photonic Integrated Quantum Cryptography System

 Planned: “Miniaturization Strategies for Quantum Key Distribution”

-Target Journal: Optics Express | Status: Planned for 2025
+Target Journal: Optics Express | Status: Planned

 Conference Papers